What Is Mask Squeeze and How to Prevent Facial Barotrauma

 Scuba diving can present a number of risks for a diver, such as decompression sickness, gear malfunction, nitrogen narcosis, and the most dangerous: drowning.
 Of course, these are the most obvious risks of scuba diving.
+Less dangerous but still a common problem is to experience mask squeeze when you’re scuba diving.

 - 1 What is Mask Squeeze?